SharePoint Online

 Performance and limitations

 There is no limit to the size of transferable files.
 However, network issues can result in failures of large-scale transfers.
-In particular, direct cloud syncs that take more than two days to run will be interrupted.
+In particular, Foundry syncs that take more than two days to run will be interrupted.
 To avoid network issues, we recommend using smaller file sizes and limiting the number of files that are ingested in every execution of the sync.
 Syncs can be scheduled to run frequently.

 Connections to on-premise SharePoint servers are not supported.
+Use a REST API source type to connect to on-premise SharePoint.

 Setup